sentoz/loggie-docs-en/docs/getting-started/install/node.md

 systemctl start loggie
 ```

-After loggie is started, you can check status at any time:
+After Loggie is started, you can check status at any time:
 ```bash
 systemctl status loggie
 ```